 The curator, Lynda Caspe, has 3 bronze reliefs that are fascinated with biblical violence.
 Abraham and Isaac captures the “Do not stretch your hand against the lad…” moment, father shielding his son’s face with a protective hand even as the other hand bears the knife of slaughter.
 Her episodic The Story of Cain and Able narrates the myriad details of that tragic tale while a much smaller Cain and Able reduces the violence into one horrific act.
 Cain is standing, his raised arm about to plunge a knife into the back of a terrified Able who is desperately clinging to his brother for mercy.
 A primeval mugging.

 Another kind of violence, perhaps psychological but equally disturbing, is found in two large paintings of illustrator and painter, David Wander.
-His 13 large ink drawings, The Jonah Drawings, were reviewed here in September, 2000.
+His 13 large ink drawings, The Jonah Drawings, were reviewed here.
 These works, both from 1989, are startling contemporary visions that slowly reveal their complex meanings.

 Another kind of violent interruption is the theme of Wander’s other painting, Lot’s Wife.
 Similarly set as a contemporary event, Mrs. Lot is clad in a simple dress seen in profile as she twists around in horror to see the burning Sodom, here represented as a simple country house engulfed in flames.
 Her hands are frozen in fright predicting her imminent fate of being turned into a pillar of salt, immobile and lifeless for all eternity.
 The shocked expression on her face, perhaps even eliciting a gasp of horror, probes into the narrative in a far more disturbing manner than the traditional notion that she was simply punished for disobedience and past evil inhospitality.
 Wander condenses the notion of an entire city burning into a single house aflame to drive home the point that what Mrs. Lot saw and understood was her entire universe being destroyed, her whole world being represented by her home.
 Suddenly Mrs. Lot is transformed from a stock biblical transgressor into a living breathing modern tragedy, inexplicably punished for an emotion and reaction we can all too well understand.